MADILENE'S pIANO tUNING & rEPAIR

-Piano Tuning - Tuning is the adjustment of the tension of all of your piano's 220 (or more) strings to the correct pitch or frequency.
-This ensures that notes played in a musical interval (octaves, chords, etc.) will sound in harmony.
+Piano Tuning - ($135-$155 plus tax) Tuning is the adjustment of the tension of all of your piano's 220 (or more) strings to the standard pitch of A-440.
+This ensures that notes played in a musical interval will sound in harmony.
+Sometimes standard pitch is not possible if the piano has rusty strings or has not been tuned in many years.

-Pitch Raising - Your piano is designed to sound its best when tuned to A-440 (A above middle C vibrates at 440 cycles per second), the international pitch standard.
+Pitch Raising -($50 in addition to Piano Tuning) Your piano is designed to sound its best when tuned to A-440 (A above middle C vibrates at 440 cycles per second), the international pitch standard.
 At this pitch, power and tonal range are optimum and your piano will match the pitch of other instruments.
 When your piano varies from A-440, pitch adjustments are required to bring it back to standard.
 By always maintaining your piano at standard pitch, you create long-term tuning stability because the strings and structure stay in equilibrium.
 You also ensure proper ear training because you always hear your music in the correct key.

 © 1992 & 1994 The Piano Technicians Guild, Inc.